saymrwulf/pytorch/notes.md

-2014-04-19T07:15:00 - Refactor for clarity, might break a few tests though (pytorch) 2014-04-22T17:59:00 - Implementing approach from a new paper read last night (pytorch) 2014-04-22T08:19:00 - Implementing approach from a new paper read last night (pytorch)
+2014-04-19T07:15:00 - Refactor for clarity, might break a few tests though (pytorch) 2014-04-22T17:59:00 - Implementing approach from a new paper read last night (pytorch) 2014-04-22T08:19:00 - Implementing approach from a new paper read last night (pytorch) 2014-04-22T02:46:00 - Minor doc updates: linking to article on quantization (pytorch)